-The Group measured its financial assets and liabilities including cash equivalents and available-for sales securities at fair value on a recurring basis as of May 31, 2015 and 2016.
-Cash equivalents are classified within Level 1 of the fair value hierarchy because they are valued based on the quoted market price in an active market.
+The Group measured its financial assets and liabilities primarily including available-for-sale securities at fair value on a recurring basis as of May 31, 2016 and 2017.

-As of May 31, 2015 and 2016, the available-for-sale securities recorded in long-term investments include redeemable preferred shares, common shares of a listed company, convertible bond and assets management plan and trust (Refer to Note 12).
-Those were measured and recorded at fair value on a recurring basis in periods subsequent to their initial recognition and are as follows:
+As of May 31, 2016 and 2017, the available-for-sale investments recorded in long-term investments include redeemable preferred shares, common shares of two listed companies, convertible bond and assets management plan and trust (Refer to Note 12).
+Those are measured and recorded at fair value on a recurring basis in periods subsequent to their initial recognition and are as follows: